temporalio/documentation/README.md

 ### `/assembly` Assembly Workflow

 The `/assembly` directory contains a Temporal Application written in JavaScript that uses Temporal's TypeScript SDK.
-This application acts as a build wrapper around the Docusaurus framework to assemble and generate the files in `/docs`.
+This application acts as a build wrapper around the Docusaurus framework to assemble and generate the files in `/websites/docs.temporal.io/docs`.

-Generated files are composed of many individual files, known as information nodes, contained in the `docs-src` directory.
+Generated files are composed of many individual files, known as information nodes, contained in the `/docs-src` directory.

 Modularizing our content not only tidies up the repository but also provides a great example of Temporal at work.
 Our pre-build processes, a set of independent scripts, are invoked in a Temporal Workflow to generate and format what goes into Docusaurus.

+### `/guide-configs` Guide configurations

-Each JSON configuration file in [assembly/guide-configs](https://github.com/temporalio/documentation/blob/main/assembly/guide-configs) represents a user-facing narrative that pieces together concepts, how-to guides, and SDK-specific developer guides.
+Each JSON configuration file in [`/guide-configs`](https://github.com/temporalio/documentation/blob/main/guide-configs) represents a user-facing narrative that pieces together concepts, how-to guides, and SDK-specific developer guides.

 Run the Assembly Workflow with a local Cluster (such as [Temporal CLI](https://docs.temporal.io/kb/all-the-ways-to-run-a-cluster#temporal-cli)) or [Temporal Cloud](https://docs.temporal.io/cloud/).